 Carbon capture and storage (often referred to as CCS) is a process involving technology for the capture of CO2, typically from emission-intensive industries and other activities that generate high greenhouse gas emissions.
-Carbon capture may also be effected directly from the atmosphere.
+Carbon dioxide can also be captured directly from the atmosphere using direct air capture (DAC).
 The captured CO2 is then transported to a storage site, which in Norway effectively means suitable subsea reservoirs on the Norwegian continental shelf.
 The acronym CCUS is also used in some contexts, with the U denoting utilisation, which refers to projects in which is CO2 also utilised as a product or service production input.

 CCS status in Norway